You are here

 - Set some boundaries for yourself, and take care.
 You can’t help someone if you’re feeling overwhelmed yourself.

-See the Help Pages for more info about helping a friend and self care.
+See the Help Section for more info about helping a friend and self care.